Loans for students – What is required?

-The answer to this is both yes and no. Taking out a loan and repaying it back in time will not affect your credit rating and will in fact improve it as it highlights your ability to repay a loan.
-However, if you miss a repayment or fail to repay the loan, then of course your credit rating will be negatively affected.
-Whilst this sounds fairly simple, there is another way to damage your credit rating, and one that many people are not even aware of.
-If you apply for a loan and are declined, your credit score could as a result be downgraded, which in turn makes if even more difficult to be approved in the future.
+The answer to this is both yes and no. Taking out a loan and repaying it back in time will not affect your credit rating and will, in fact, improve it as it highlights your ability to repay a loan.
+However, if you miss a repayment or fail to repay the loan, then, of course, your credit rating will be negatively affected.
+Whilst this sounds fairly simple, there is another way to damage your credit rating and one that many people are not even aware of.
+If you apply for a loan and are declined, your credit score could, as a result, be downgraded, which in turn makes it even more difficult to be approved in the future.

 To break this negative and often damaging cycle, and provide everyone with equal access to loans, we enable you to perform a ‘Soft Credit Match’.

-Find your best rate loan without needing a credit check.
+Find your best rate loan without needing an initial credit check.*

 Our ‘Soft Credit Match’ technology matches your profile to over 50 Financial Conduct Authority (FCA) approved loan companies without leaving any mark on your credit record.